 - 33. The President is articulating a few core points: - a.
 Business interruption is a common type of insurance. - b.
 Businesses pay in premiums for this coverage and should reasonably expect they'll receive the benefit of the coverage. - c.
 The COVID-19 pandemic should be covered unless there is a specific exclusion for "pandemics." - d.
 If insurers deny business loss coverage due to the COVID-19 pandemic, they would be acting in bad faith. - 34.
 The Government Authority Orders and proclamations, as they relate to the closure of all "non-life- sustaining businesses," evidence an awareness on the part of both state and local governments that COVID-19 causes damage to property.
-This is particularly true for businesses such as Plaintiff's, where customer or client interaction and personal contact results in a heightened risk of the property becoming contaminated.
+This is particularly true for businesses such as Plaintiffs', where customer or client interaction and personal contact results in a heightened risk of the property becoming contaminated.

 IV.
-Impact on Plaintiff
+Impact on Plaintiffs

-- 35. As a result of the Civil Authority Orders referenced herein, Plaintiff was required to shut its doors and cease operation of its chiropractic practice at Insured Property. - 36.
-Plaintiff's business loss occurred when Dallas County issued its March 22, 2020 Shelter In Place Order, directing all "non-essential" businesses to cease operations at physical locations and prohibiting the gatherings of "non-essential" individuals. - 37.
-Prior to March 22, 2020, Plaintiff's chiropractic practice was open.
-Plaintiff's practice is not a closed environment, and people staff, customers, community members, and others - constantly cycle in and out of the practice.
-Accordingly, there is an ever-present risk that the Insured Properties are contaminated and would continue to be contaminated.
+- 35. Plaintiff, Ekramullah Dharamsi was required to shut his doors and cease operation of his dry-cleaning business at Mesquite Insured Property because of the impact of the coronavirus. - 36.
+Initially, Plaintiff, Ekramullah Dharamsi's business loss occurred when Dallas County issued its March 22, 2020 Shelter-In-Place Order, directing all "non-essential" businesses to cease operations at physical locations and prohibiting the gatherings of "non-essential" individuals.
+Plaintiffs suffered a sharp decline in customers requiring dry-cleaning because the customers were impacted by the stay at home orders. - 37.
+Second, On March 25, 2020, Plaintiffs learned that employees of the business were in contact with an individual who contracted the coronavirus.
+Therefore, on March 28, 2020 in good conscience and with respect to their employees and customers, Plaintiffs were unable to operate the business because it was necessary to quarantine his employees. - 38.
+Plaintiffs, Nortez Inv.
+Inc. and Aminmohamed Dharamsi were unable to dry clean their customers clothes because they relied on Ekramullah Dharamsi to perform that function. - 39.
+Plaintiffs suffered business loss when one of his employees came into contact with an individual who had the coronavirus.
+Plaintiffs' business is not a closed environment, and people staff, customers, community members, and others constantly cycle in and out of the business.
+Accordingly, there was an ever-present risk that the Mesquite Insured Property was contaminated and would continue to be contaminated.
+Plaintiffs was not able to reopen his business until May 5, 2020.